Osteopath for Horses

 Initial Consultation

-£100This is where we assess the horses movement via walk up, trot and canter.
+£100This is where I assess the horses movement via walk up, trot and canter.
 We will also assess via palpation and moving each joint passively.
-Where possible, the horse should be ridden by the rider, especially if the complaint is exacerbated when ridden or felt when ridden, e.g. turning.
+Where possible, having an area to be able to lunge the horse is also beneficial.
+I may also ask that the horse is tacked up and ridden, especially if the complaint is exacerbated when ridden or felt when ridden, e.g. turning or the issue is performance based.

 -